EvernodeXRPL/hp-devkit/npm/README.md

 hpdevkit update
 ```

-_**NOTE:** For Installation, Update and Uninstallation you'll need root privileges for linux platforms, Add `sudo` to above commands._
+_**NOTE:** For Installation, Update and Uninstallation you'll need root privileges for Linux platforms, Add `sudo` to above commands._